Corazón (Claudia Leitte song): Music video

 The video was shot in Praia Vermelha, in the city of Rio de Janeiro, and between 15 and 16 December 2015.
 Shooting took between 10 and 23 hours.
-The renowned designer Giovanni Frasson was responsible for all of Leitte's costumes in the video.
+The designer Giovanni Frasson was responsible for all of Leitte's costumes in the video.
 During an interview on Baiana FM on January 8, 2016, Leitte gave some details from the video, defining it as the sexiest of her career.

 Leitte announced on Twitter that the music video would be released on January 28.
 In addition to the announcement, she released two shots from the video.

 On January 27, Leitte's website begun a countdown to the launch for the video launch.
 A making-of of it was released that same day on social media.

 The website Glamurama released an exclusive video clip of a Leitte photoshoot by Rachel Tanugi Ribas, and announced that the music video was directed by Marcos Mello, a Brazilian pioneer director in fashion film.